NadeemIqbal/cmp-ui-libs-responsive/JFROG_PUBLISHING.md

 ## 📋 **What Gets Published**

-The same artifacts published to Maven Central will be published to JFrog Artifactory:
+The following artifacts will be published to JFrog Artifactory:

 - ✅ **Android AAR** + sources + javadoc
 - ✅ **Desktop JAR** + sources + javadoc